If you’re a railway enthusiast, then you’ve probably heard of Bachmann trains.

 The Bachmann line of models varies in size, ranging from 7 to 82 inches in height.
 They are produced at a Chinese joint venture plant and are distributed worldwide.
 Bachmann trains come packaged in transparent plastic display cases, offering a visually appealing presentation for collectors and enthusiasts alike.

-- Complete Ready To Run 130 Piece Freight Train Set
+- Complete Ready To Run Holiday Train Set

-- Powered by a EMD GP40 Diesel Locomotive with Operating Headlight
+- Powered by a 0-6-0 Steam Era Locomotive and Tender with Operating...

 2. Tsuen Wan and Yuen Long Kau Hui, Hong Kong